Microsoft Xbox One S

 Since launching in 2013, the Xbox One platform has been in a state of flux.
 After a stumble out of the gate, driven in no small part by its $100 price gap, the company has been forced to change its plans for cross-media domination.
 In the years that followed, Microsoft has rolled a series of hardware and software updates, teasing out a future where the word “Xbox” is synonymous with console gaming once again.
-In our Xbox One S review, we’ll see if the company was able to deliver.

 The Xbox One S, Microsoft’s mid-cycle refresh of the Xbox One, represents both.
 On the hardware side, its miniaturization is meant to leapfrog the PlayStation 4, which is smaller and subtler than the original Xbox One.
 In software, the Xbox One S is Microsoft’s standard-bearer for Windows 10.
 While older Xbox One consoles can update to the same software, there’s still a lot of confusion about how Windows 10 and Xbox work together.
 The updated console is positioned to provide clarity.

 A heavy burden rests on the shoulders of this console, one too heavy for an incremental upgrade.
 Sony has not only launched a “slim” PlayStation 4, but a substantially upgraded version of its console, the PlayStation 4 Pro.
 Microsoft also has its own high-powered Xbox One, the Xbox One X, coming at the end of the year.

 While it is definitely the best Xbox you can buy, with interesting new features that complement Microsoft’s new vision for what Xbox can be, the Xbox One S falls in the gap between smoothed-out hardware revision and the tangible performance improvement players expect from a “new” console.